-We needed to diagnose the competitive landscape to figure out how we fit within the market.
-The diagram on the left shows which current apps are addressing certain categories.
+We needed to diagnose the competitive landscape to understand where the gaps were in the market.
+The diagram on the left shows which current apps are addressing different areas of the wellness space.
 What we couldn't find was an app that hit multiple areas.
 We wanted to design a system that would leverage all 3.
 The complete platform is designed to accompany working out with monetary incentives.
 Once validating the landscape, we needed to map out the user flow which can be found in the link below.

 Figuring Out How to Market to the Consumer

 "I'm still not understanding how this would work?"

 Early on we found people were having difficulty connecting with the idea behind Motive.
 It felt foreign, a bit intrusive, and just far fetched.
 We needed an intuitive way to explain the concept to a broad audience, something that people would easily connect with.